 On moving day, it is best to secure your pet in a crate or isolate them to a room.
 Many find this hard as we can hear them scratching at the door or moaning to come out.
 However, confining them helps reduce their stress by not being exposed to all the movement and sounds, as well as the possibility of escaping.

-When you arrive make sure your new home is pet-friendly and pet safe.
-Check the backyard to see if there are any holes or lose boards in the fence where they could possibly get out.
+When you arrive make sure your new home is pet friendly and pet safe.
+Check the backyard to see if there are any holes or loose boards in the fence where they could possibly get out.